KAIST-AILab/DSTC10-SIMMC/teststd_data/README.md

   --model_dir=<YOUR MODEL CHECKPOINTS>
 ```

-`teststd_retrieval.txt` contains the only utterances to be evaluated in the retrieval-task.
+`teststd_retrieval.txt` contains the turns extracted from `teststd` to be evaluated for the retrieval-task.
-Candidate file, `teststd_retrieval.json` contains the reformatted canndidates, dialogue index and the turn number.
+Candidate file, `teststd_retrieval.json` contains the reformatted candidates, dialogue index and the turn number.